London Film and Comic Con: Cosplay

 Members of the public are allowed, and in many cases encouraged, to take part in cosplay.
 Cosplaying has become one of the most popular parts of London Film and Comic.
 This can be to show off the costumer's latest work, to show devotion to their favourite characters or engage in role-play with other cosplayers in the same series, as well as to meet new people with mutual interests.

 Guests

 Guests from popular media are commonly invited to the convention.
 They take part for a variety of reasons.
 Often, this is to promote their latest product or production whether it be movie, TV or print.
 Sometimes it can be to raise awareness and funds for a charity or cause important to them.

 Autographs

 The event also includes an autograph area where big names in film and TV sign items for the public.

 Retro Gaming area

 LFCC has an area dedicated to retro gaming consoles for public to play.

 Comic Zone

 LFCC dedicated area for members of the public to meet and engage with comic creators.
 The Comic Zone also holds specialist talks from comic creators as well as smaller symposiums, designed to act as masterclasses for creators exhibiting in Artist's alley.

+In 2023 it was announced that the Comic Zone, usually two sections, Artists Alley and the Guest Area would be combined under one team, with returning Comic Zone organiser Tony Lee, who'd run the zone from 2017-2021, working with a specially picked working group on guests announcements, panels, a symposium series for exhibitors and a new Hall of fame awards.